riboseinc/jekyll-theme-open-project/README.md

   Note that it must look good when placed inside ~30px tall container.
   In case of SVG, SVG guidelines apply.

-Do not create custom CSS rules for .site-logo descendants: this may cause issues when one site’s logo is used in context of another site of the same hub.
-You can use inline styling, though.
+If you want to style SVG with CSS specifying rules for .site-logo descendants: take care, as this may cause issues when hub site’s logo is used in context of a project site.
+(You can use inline styling within the SVG.)

 ### Blog